The Mathematics of Getting Rich by Investing in Stocks

-Yet, over that same span, because underlying net income and book value were increasing, the shares climbed from $7 to $222,250 each.
+Over the years, Berkshire Hathaway has seen shares collapse a few times.
+However, during that same span, because underlying net income and book value were increasing, the shares climbed and are now over $260,000 each.
 It was a bumpy road, with a lot of pain.
 Many owners, who didn't understand generally accepted accounting principles (GAAP) or the nature of equity investing, sold after seeing their brokerage account decline.
 Not only did they sell low, but they missed out on the rise following the drop.

 What if someone wasn't lucky or skilled enough to spot a Microsoft?
 It's a fair point.
 But the good news is, great businesses, especially boring ones, can be great investments.
 They don't all have to be Microsoft to be worth your while.

 Let's go back to that same day in 1986.
 Instead of buying Microsoft, you decided to divide your $10,000 portfolio into two piles.
 In one, worth $5,000, you pick up shares of five of the bluest blue chips in the United States; companies that everybody knew, that had strong balance sheets and income statements, that had long been part of the index, that were household names, that had been in business for generations, if not nearly a century, and that paid dividends.
 You select a random list based on the darlings of the day: McDonald's Corporation, Johnson & Johnson, Hershey, Coca-Cola, and Clorox.